k1nky/netbox-otp-plugin/README.md

 ## Configuration

-An OTP device can be attached to a user in the admin site or the command:
+An OTP device can be attached to a user on your NetBox site or using the command:
 ```
 ./manage.py addtotp <username>
 ```
 Then you will see a QR code that you can add to an TOTP authenticator.

-To reset user OTP device use the admin site or the command:
+To reset user OTP device use the site or the command:
 ```
 ./manage.py resettotp <username>
 ```